 If an owner or any person who has a registered interest in a unit believes there has been improper conduct by the developer, a corporation, an employee of a corporation, director or owner, they may apply to the courts to resolve the problem.

 Entering the unit

-The corporation, or any person authorized by the corporation, may enter your unit at any reasonable time to carry out the objects or perform the duties of the corporation.
+The corporation, or any person authorized by the corporation, may enter your unit at any reasonable time to perform the duties of the corporation.

 Renting units